hknutzen/Netspoc/doc.markdown

     destination and back.
 For stateless packet filters, a rule with reversed addresses and reversed port numbers is generated.

-- For service IP and stateless packet filters, a rules with reversed addresses is generated.
+- For protocol IP and stateless packet filters, a rules with reversed addresses is generated.
 This is needed to get an unified handling for TCP, UDP and IP.

-###Service modifiers
+###Protocol modifiers

-One or more &lt;service modifier&gt;'s can optionally be appended to a service definition.
-A &lt;service modifier&gt; modifies the rule in which the corresponding service is used as follows.
+One or more &lt;protocol modifier&gt;'s can optionally be appended to a protocol definition.
+A &lt;protocol modifier&gt; modifies the rule in which the corresponding protocol is used as follows.

 stateless